-The SOS Election Security expenditures detailed by budget and program category are included as Appendix E. The SOS CARES Act expenditures detailed by budget and program category are included as Appendix F and the Section 251 expenditures detailed by spending category are included as Appendix D.
+The SOS Election Security expenditures detailed by budget and program category are included as Appendix D. The SOS CARES Act expenditures detailed by budget and program category are included as Appendix E.

 In planning and performing our audit, we identified the following internal control components and underlying internal control principles as significant to the audit objective: